An Introduction to Layouts in Quorum

 In our example's current state, you'll notice that our action calls to change the position no longer work because of the FlowLayout.
 But, what if we want a ManualLayout for other UI elements?
 We can easily solve this by creating a container object to hold those items, and internally the container will have a FlowLayout but will exist in a ManualLayout.
 We can accomplish this with the following lines of code:

 ManualLayout manual SetLayout(manual) Control container FlowLayout containFlow container:SetLayout(containFlow) container:SetPercentageWidth(1.0) container:SetPercentageHeight(0.4) container:SetPosition(50, 300) container:Add(selectBox) container:Add(top) container:Add(bottom) Add(container)

 The above code will replace the add actions we had at the bottom of the CreateGame action.

-Now, if you run the program, you will see that the Buttons and Icon are smaller since they are now part of a smaller container but they are in a FlowLayout while everything else added to the game is in a ManualLayout.
-This can be especially useful when adding things to your game like Menus, which are covered in a later tutorial, because they require a FlowLayout.
+Now, if you run the program, you will see that the Buttons and Icon are smaller since they are now part of a smaller container, but they are in a FlowLayout while everything else added to the game will be in a ManualLayout.
+This can be especially useful when adding elements like Menus to your game, which require a FlowLayout, but these will be covered in later tutorials.